-LibGeoDecomp (Library for Geometric Decomposition codes) is an auto-parallelizing library for stencil codes.
-It is specifically targeted computational science applications in the context of heterogeneous systems and supercomputers.
+LibGeoDecomp (Library for Geometric Decomposition codes) is an auto-parallelizing library for computer simulations.
+It is specifically targeted computational science applications in the context of supercomputers and heterogeneous systems.
 The library eases development of such tightly coupled codes by essentially taking over the parallel programming: it handles both, the parallelization itself and parameter tuning.
 This enables scientists to focus on their simulation code, rather than the technical details of the parallel computer.

 LibGeoDecomp's object-oriented design makes it well suited for multiphysics.
 Also, its API has proven to ease ports of existing, serial codes to LibGeoDecomp.